ronduma/cs-554-trvl/README.md

 Express is also making easy HTTP requests and API calls which allows us to get the data for our project from the YELP Fusion API.

 ## React
-React is a free and open-source front-end JavaScript library that is used for building the user interface of the website.
-React is responsible for most of the front end development It also allows us to make reusable UI components that can be composed together to build complex user interfaces.
-In short, this declarative program allows us to make changes based on what we want the website to look at.
+React is a front-end JavaScript library that is used for building the user interface of the website.
+React is responsible for most of the front end development seen throughout.
+It also allows us to make reusable UI components that can be composed together to build complex user interfaces.
+In short, this declarative program allows us to make changes based on what we want the website to look like.

 ## Node.js
 Node.js is responsible for most of  data calls as it's the first and main connection we implemented to our mongoDB.
 Node makes the backend database calls that is later used